llxxbb/Nature/doc/EN/help/meta.md

 ## Meta-String

 A complete `Meta` consists of three parts: `MetaType`, `key` and `version`.
-For simplicity, Nature is represented by a string in the following form:
+For simplicity, Nature represent it by a string in the following form:

 ```
 MetaType:key:version